danielabar/hotwired_ats/README.md

 9. When rendering a CableCar JSON response from a Rails controller such as `.inner_html('#slideover-content', html: html)`, what's the scope of the DOM that will be searched for finding the given selector? i.e. will it match the first `#slideover-content` found *anywhere* in the DOM?
 Or only the element that is located within the partial `app/views/shared/_slideover.html.erb`?
 The CableReady doc for [inner_html](https://cableready.stimulusreflex.com/reference/operations/dom-mutations#inner_html) doesn't explain or even have a DOM selector.
    1. Maybe this is the answer from CableReady [usage](https://cableready.stimulusreflex.com/usage): "By default, the selector option provided to DOM-mutating operations expects a CSS selector that resolves to one single DOM element.
 If multiple elements are returned, only the first one is used."
    2. If it's not scoped to the partial, this could get tricky as the project grows, another developer working on a different feature may add a DOM element by chance that has the same name, and then the wrong element would get updated, breaking this feature.
+10. How to debug/step through js in Stimulus controller?